 {54}

-Another most important principle developed by the Home Mission is this, that men have their place and agency in the system and the country by virtue, not of their official situations, *but of the gifts which God has given them.* This is a most important principle in the difference between Babylon and the divine economy.
-The vehicle of the office may be used as at present, but the principle on which the Missions proceed, and by which, as thus volunteering, they will be judged, is the competency of the individuals, the gifts of God&#8217;s Spirit which they may have.
+Another most important principle developed by the Home Mission is this, that men have their place and agency in the system and the country by virtue, not of their official situations, *but of the gifts which God has given them*.
+This is a most important principle in the difference between Babylon and the divine economy.
+The vehicle of the office may be used as at present, but the principle on which the Missions proceed, and by which, as thus volunteering, they will be judged, is the competency of the individuals, the gifts of God's Spirit which they may have.

 There is another point at present of importance.
 The clergy have taken up the Missions at present.
 They have taken them up to the exclusion of laymen: their conduct has been marked in this respect.
 The Missions had been carried on, and were established, through the labours of laymen, while the clergy in a great measure refused to act because it was irregular.
 I believe those most conversant in them will admit that they could not, in point of fact, have been carried on without.
 The effect of this exclusion I am not concerned to state now; for I believe the results of what is going on are but in their infancy: but it has this immediate effect.
-During the working of the laymen, it was merely an unofficial preaching of the Gospel, as God gave men ability where there was necessity and God gave opportunity*;* and, clergymen being engaged in it too, it merely became a common work of necessity and love.
+During the working of the laymen, it was merely an unofficial preaching of the Gospel, as God gave men ability where there was necessity and God gave opportunity; and, clergymen being engaged in it too, it merely became a common work of necessity and love.
 Now that the clergy have excluded them, it becomes a deliberate rejection by them, the clergy, in their official character, of the control of the diocesan over his own diocese; its management in the spiritual energies of Christianity is assumed by other hands.
 The clergy themselves are setting aside the episcopal constitution, as at present subsisting, and acting not only in independence but in defiance of it.
 The fact is, the system, as it stands at present, is extinct.
 I do not mean by this that episcopacy is therefore extinct; but that the authority and control of the present system is gone.
 The clergy have taken upon themselves the exclusive responsibility of acting in defiance of it.
 They cannot go back.
 They have been thrust forward, by the demand which has been raised of God for efficient ministry, to act in defiance of that system.
 They are now thrown upon this: either to work on in spite of the episcopal parochial system, though using it where it may favour them, and to treat it as non-existent or hostile; or to

 {55}